The Vermont Statutes Online

 (a) Except as otherwise provided, court and law enforcement reports and files concerning a person subject to the jurisdiction of the court shall be maintained separate from the records and files of other persons.
 Unless a charge of delinquency is transferred for criminal prosecution under chapter 52 of this title or the court otherwise orders in the interests of the child, such records and files shall not be open to public inspection nor their contents disclosed to the public by any person.
 However, upon a finding that a child is a delinquent child by reason of commission of a delinquent act that would have been a felony if committed by an adult, the court, upon request of the victim, shall make the child’s name available to the victim of the delinquent act.
 If the victim is incompetent or deceased, the child’s name shall be released, upon request, to the victim’s guardian or next of kin.

-(b)(1) Notwithstanding the foregoing, inspection of such records and files by or dissemination of such records and files to the following is not prohibited:
+(b)(1) Notwithstanding subsection (a) of this section, inspection of the records and files by or dissemination of the records and files to the following is not prohibited:

 (A) a court having the child before it in any juvenile judicial proceeding;